a reference pro’s guide to analysts

 On a more informal basis, as part of general information gathering on your business, analysts may request to speak with a customer to broaden their understanding of what you do, and get an ‘unbiased’ opinion of whether the solution is any good.
 These discussions are part of the network of conversations that analysts have all the time.
 Analysts spend about 30% of their time in end user discussions, so having reference customers available to talk is a useful tool to have.

 Analysts are interested in what a business does, how it goes to market, what its plans for the future are and equally importantly, what real life customer examples there are to showcase the benefits of your solutions.
 They look for a combination of vision, strategy, delivery, results and certainty – this feeds into their decision on whether to recommend and endorse you.
 Unlike journalists, they are not looking for soundbites or spin, they want facts – and a customer story is an ideal vehicle to convey these to the analyst.

-Want to find out more about how to make your reference content irresistible to analysts, then get in touch with our resident AR expert, Natalie Weiner.
+Want to find out more about how to make your reference content irresistible to analysts, then get in touch with our resident AR expert, Melissa Talbot.